-- 2. This action signifies the emergency is over. - 3.
+- 1. The Principal will notify staff via telephone and 2 way radio. - 2.
+This action signifies the emergency is over. - 3.
 If appropriate, teachers should immediately begin discussions and activities to address students' fears, anxieties, and other concerns.

 5.0 EMERGENCY PROCEDURES